 Alan Mak was first elected on 7 May 2015 as Havant's MP.
-He's standing again at the general election on 8 June 2017 to continue his hard work for local residents and communities.
+He was re-elected on 8 June 2017 with an increased majority and the highest Conservative vote share in the constituency's history to continue his hard work for local residents and communities.

 Working Hard for All Havant’s Residents